 The Lewis Chessmen are simply amazing.
 New book captures their spirit while presenting us with a very detailed look of the material they were made of and how they were produced.

-The Lewis Chessmen belong to a group of archaeological objects, which nearly everyone knows and can identify by sight.
-78 pieces in all, they were miraculously found in 1831 on the Isle of Lewis in the Outer Hebrides.
-A later report tells that they were found hidden in a shallow stone built box in a sand dune right off the coast together with 14 tablemen and a belt buckle.
-A study of the style reveals that they were probably carved sometime between 1150 -1200.
+The Lewis Chessmen belong to a group of archaeological objects that nearly everyone knows and can identify by sight.
+Seventy-eight pieces in all, they were miraculously discovered in 1831 on the Isle of Lewis in the Outer Hebrides.
+A later report states that they were found hidden in a shallow, stone-built box in a sand dune close to the coast, together with fourteen tablemen and a belt buckle.
+A study of their style reveals that they were probably carved sometime between 1150 and 1200.

-We know them of course so well because they are used in every single publication about Vikings, we can think of.
-In a sense they have defined our idea of vikings looked like – kings, queens, thrones, crowns, shields, berserkers, bishops and warders.
-It seems we cannot stop looking at these little marvels!
+We know them so well, of course, because they appear in virtually every publication about Vikings that we can think of.
+In a sense, they have defined our idea of what Vikings looked like—kings, queens, thrones, crowns, shields, berserkers, bishops, and warders.
+It seems we cannot stop looking at these little marvels.

-The book is a collection of articles stemming from a conference held at the national Museum in Scotland in 2010 in connection with the exhibition there of the total collection (some pieces are held at the British Museum and were on loan for the occasion).
-However, this is not a mere collection of articles.
-It is in fact a very well-edited presentation of the Chessmen and their material, artistic and historical context.
+The book is a collection of articles stemming from a conference held at the National Museum of Scotland in 2010, in connection with an exhibition of the complete collection (some pieces are held by the British Museum and were on loan for the occasion).
+However, this is not merely a collection of articles.
+It is, in fact, a carefully edited and coherent presentation of the Chessmen and their material, artistic, and historical context.

-In the first section we get a very detailed presentation of the chess pieces and their physical appearance.
-By studying for instance their visual expressions it is possible to determine that at least five artists might have been involved.
-But we also get details about the fact that the chess-pieces were probably partly painted.
-And we get information about aspects of the life-world, in which the chessmen were understood – where did the idea of the berserkers stem from and what might we learn from the pieces about queens and their roles.
-Not least the question is raised, how we should understand the different gestures of the figurative pieces.
+In the first section, we are given a very detailed presentation of the chess pieces and their physical appearance.
+By studying, for instance, their facial expressions, it is possible to determine that at least five artists may have been involved.
+We also learn that the chess pieces were probably partly painted.
+In addition, the section provides insight into the lifeworld in which the chessmen were understood: where did the idea of the berserkers originate, and what can the pieces tell us about queens and their roles?
+Not least, the question is raised of how we should understand the various gestures of the figurative pieces.

-The second section is devoted to recovering the political and geographical context: the Kingdom of the Isles, Manx, Norway, Iceland and the sea world of the chessmen in which they were made.
-Along the way, we also get a fine introduction to Walrus hunting and the ivory trade in the North Atlantic.
-Not least the enigmatic nature of the Kingdom of the Isles and the life-world of the chessmen is explored.
-An understanding of both the hoard and the Kingdom seems to be inextricably interlinked, writes hall and Caldwell in the introduction.
+The second section is devoted to reconstructing the political and geographical context: the Kingdom of the Isles, Man, Norway, Iceland, and the maritime world in which the chessmen were produced.
+Along the way, the reader is offered an excellent introduction to walrus hunting and the ivory trade in the North Atlantic.
+In particular, the enigmatic nature of the Kingdom of the Isles and the lifeworld of the chessmen is explored.
+An understanding of both the hoard and the kingdom seems to be inextricably intertwined, as Hall and Caldwell note in their introduction.

-The third section touches more specifically on the context of gaming.
-What was the cultural value of such chessmen, who might have bought them (or had them gifted), how was the game of chess played, how does it relate to the ‘hnefattafl’ (the icelandic game) and finally what role did games play in Old Norse-Icelandic fiction and cultural context.
-In a particularly rewarding essay Heather Pulliam makes the point that the Lewis Chessmen figuratively makes it very easy for the player to identify with the figure in question.
-Compared to the Chess-pieces of Charlemagne, where the king is wrapped in his castle and with flanking attendants, the thrones of the Lewis kings are nearly invisible, exposing the them as ‘persons’ more than ‘incumbents of royal offices’.
+The third section focuses more specifically on the context of gaming.
+What was the cultural value of such chessmen?
+Who might have purchased them, or received them as gifts?
+How was the game of chess played, and how does it relate to hnefatafl, the Icelandic board game?
+Finally, what role did games play in Old Norse–Icelandic fiction and cultural life?
+In a particularly rewarding essay, Heather Pulliam argues that the Lewis Chessmen make it especially easy for players to identify figuratively with the pieces they represent.
+Compared with the so-called Chessmen of Charlemagne, where the king is enclosed within his castle and flanked by attendants, the thrones of the Lewis kings are almost invisible, exposing them as “persons” rather than merely “incumbents of royal office.”

 This is a splendid collection.
-It invites the reader to delve into the laboratory of the learned archaeologists and historians, trying to wring as much information out of every detail as possible.
-And the devil really lies in the detail here.
-But it also presents us with sketches to a better understanding of the context, in which the Lewis Men were meant to be paraded, admired and played with.
+It invites the reader into the laboratory of archaeologists and historians, who strive to extract as much information as possible from every detail.
+Here, the devil truly lies in the detail.
+At the same time, the volume offers broader interpretative sketches that help us better understand the contexts in which the Lewis Chessmen were meant to be displayed, admired, and played with.

 Karen Schousboe